Under the Christmas Tree: Production

 Under the Christmas Tree was the feature film directorial debut of Lisa Rose Snow.
 Michael J. Murray wrote the script for the film, which was the first produced by the Lifetime network to feature a lesbian love story.
 Murray had previously written a number of other Christmas movies including The Christmas Setup (2020), Lifetime's first Christmas movie to feature gay male leads.

-Principal photography for the film took place primarily in Ottawa, Canada, in September 2021.
+Principal photography for the film took place primarily in Ottawa, Ontario Canada, in September 2021.
 The film was announced in late September as one of 35 holiday movies produced by Lifetime in its 2021 "It's a Wonderful Lifetime" holiday movie slate.

 Release

 Under the Christmas Tree premiered on Lifetime on December 19, 2021.
 It was also made available to stream on Lifetime's website.
 The network promoted the film as its first lesbian Christmas movie.

 Reception

 In Autostraddle, Heather Hogan called the movie "a very sweet, very low stakes romantic comedy" and described it as subversive for being a straightforward, tropey Christmas romance movie featuring two queer female leads.
 Brett White, writing for Decider, praised Under the Christmas Tree not just as a quality queer Christmas romantic comedy but a quality Christmas romantic comedy in general.
 White lauded the performances of Jones, Bauman, and Colantoni, and wrote favorably of Snow's direction, which he called "visually interesting, where camera shots enhance the chemistry between performers".
 In Slate, Christina Cauterucci described the film as "a delightful addition to the chaste holiday rom-com canon" but found a joke about a strap-on dildo in the film incongruous, calling it "bad, bad writing".
 Reflecting on the joke, Cauterucci wrote that "Queer love is so mainstream it's corny", describing Alma and Charlie's relationship as "played as a parent-friendly, almost childlike endeavor".

 Under the Christmas Tree was nominated at the 33rd GLAAD Media Awards for Outstanding TV Movie, ultimately losing to Netflix's gay Christmas movie Single All the Way.